AntumMT/game-antum/mods/admin/alternode/README.md

 #### Tools:

-**Info Stick:**
+**Wand:**

-Use the `alternode:infostick` on a node to receive node coordinates, name, & some select meta info.
+Use the `alternode:wand` on a node to receive node coordinates, name, & some select meta info.
 Only players with the `server` privilege can use this item

 - *left-click (use):* Opens formspec to retrieve & set/unset meta attributes.
 - *right-click (place):* Print node coordinates, name, & some select meta info.